-There will be Live Workshops to Tie Things Together
+There will be Webinar Workshops to Help Tie What You had Learn Together

 I attended the workshops and to describe it, it is a way to let you see how all the things you learn come together.

-While not just show past picks, during these sessions, they will also show you some current picks that fit the criteria that they are looking for.
+While not just showing past picks, during these sessions, they will also show you some current picks that fit the criteria that they are looking for.

-This is one of the stock that their US analyst Kenny de-constructed during the session I attended.
-Back then, the market was in a corrective mood but not just that, analysts was not very favorable about their outlook on a short term basis as well.
+This is one of the stocks that their US analyst Kenny de-constructed during the session I attended.
+Back then, the market was in a corrective mood but not just that, analysts were not very favourable about their outlook on a short-term basis as well.

-Kenny gave a thorough qualitative analysis about this business.
+Kenny gave a thorough qualitative analysis of this business.
 Most importantly, he worked through how this stock looked with the metrics that they pay attention to.

-It is useless if they just talk up a stock that is pretty good but don’t make use of what they said helped them.
+It is useless if they just talk up a stock that is pretty good but doesn’t make use of what they said helped them.

 You will Learn Proper Portfolio Management to Maximize your Returns while Reducing Capital Impairment

-Not all will turned up this way, some would not go 300% like this but go 30-40%.
-Some you will lose money because we misunderstood the business or that we execute poorly.
+Not all will turn up this way, some would not go 300% like this but go 30-40%.
+Some of you will lose money because we misunderstood the business or we execute poorly.